+Such way to proceed allows to the TOE claims also conformance to other Protection Profiles according to activated security mechanisms.

-The TOE also claims conformance to other Protection Profiles.
-This is described in other Security Targets:
+Such ability of this TOE is described in other Security Targets:

-The eTravel Essential 1.1 - BAC, EAC and AA activated Security Target claims strict conformance to [PP-MRTD-EAC].
+The eTravel Essential 1.2 - BAC, EAC and AA activated Public Security Target [ST_BAC_EAC] claims strict conformance to [PP-MRTD-EAC].

-The eTravel Essential 1.1 - BAC and AA activated Security Target claims strict conformance to [PP-MRTD-BAC].
+The eTravel Essential 1.2 - BAC and AA activated Public Security Target [ST_BAC_AA] claims strict conformance to [PP-MRTD-BAC].